stabib/bifrost-1/README.md

 Import 'bifrost' module into your project to use.

-JNI code is rebuilt with:
+If desired, JNI code can be rebuilt with:
 ```
 cd bifrost/jni/
 ndk-build